Vendor Spotlight: Jeremy Baker with Potomac Tree and Shrub Care

 Each month, we spotlight one of our favorite vendors.
 While you can always reach out to us to see our complete list of names, categories, and contact information (frequently updated!), these blogs will give you a deeper understanding of who these people and businesses really are.
 This month, we get to know more about Jeremy Baker with Potomac Tree and Shrub Care.

 When is the best time to trim a tree?

 In our area, most trees can be pruned year-round but there are a few exceptions.
 American Elms should only be pruned November1-March 1 to avoid infection with Dutch Elm Disease.
-Where possible, pine trees should also be pruned November 1 - March 1 to avoid sap dripping.
+Where possible, pine trees should also be pruned from November 1 - March 1 to avoid sap dripping.

 How difficult is it to move a tree to another place in the yard?

-If the tree is small (typically less than 3" in diameter) they can be moved by hand with relative success.
+If the tree is small (typically less than 3" in diameter) it can be moved by hand with relative success.
 Waiting until fall is ideal as the tree will grow new roots while dormant, improving its chances of survival.
 Larger trees can be relocated with specialty equipment.

 How do you minimize potential damage to the yard?

 For pruning work, lawn impact is usually minimal.
 For tree removal and stump grinding, some damage is to be expected given the amount of wood that has to be safely brought to the ground and then carried away.
 When requested, we can bring plywood or mats to protect sensitive areas.